ComScore

 • Time Commitment: 5 minutes

-Remind Mom of that epic trip to Italy you took way back when with this tangy dessert made with limoncello and lemon sorbet.
-Best part?
-It’s doused in Prosecco.
+Remind Mom of that epic trip to Italy you took way back when with this tangy dessert-cocktail hybrid, made with limoncello and lemon sorbet.
+The best part?
+It’s doused in prosecco for good measure.

 21. Heart Thumbprint Cookies